dulrich/mandelbrot-viewer/README.md

 currently fails after zooming in more than about 120 levels due to overflows

-also included is a glsl fragment shader that renders the set
+also included is a glsl fragment shader that renders the mandelbrot or julia set

 # setup (ncurses)